INTERPLAY-Workshop/interplay-workshop.github.io/index.md

 ---

 Language models have grown increasingly powerful at performing complex tasks, motivating the study of their behavior and internals.
 However, distinct research communities often pursue these two objectives in isolation.
 As a result, we lack robust and standardized interpretability methods to assess LM behavior in complex, real-world scenarios comprehensively.
 This workshop promotes research and discussion on the interplay between behavior and model internals to address this gap.
-We aim to explore how understanding internal mechanisms can enhance our knowledge of complex model behaviors, and vice versa.
+We aim to explore how understanding internal mechanisms can enhance our knowledge of complex model behaviors, and vice versa, by addressing the key questions such as:

+- How can we jointly evaluate model behavior and internals?
+- How do model interventions influence behavior, internals, and their interplay?
+- How can we disentangle the influence of internal dynamics from external behavior?
+- How do behavioral and internal evaluations align?
+Where and why do they differ?
+- How do model size, architecture, and pre-training data influence the link between internals and behavior?

 **Organizers**: Leshem Choshen, Vagrant Gautam, Yufang Hou, Anne Lauscher, Tamar Rott Shaham, Andreas Waldis